-Certain city maintenance workers may want to seek certification in their particular areas to advance their careers and become more skilled in their jobs.
+Certain workers may want to seek certification in their particular areas to advance their careers and become more skilled in their jobs.

 - Certified Maintenance Technician: This certificate is offered by the International Maintenance Institute (IMI).
 It is available at three levels and includes both education requirements and passing an exam.
 Re-certification is required every two years and requires documentation of professional growth.

 - HVACR Certification: City maintenance workers assigned to government buildings should consider getting this certification that can be earned through apprenticeships with groups such as the Associated Builders and Contractors and the National Association of Home Builders.
 Candidates are assessed on knowledge about heating, ventilation, air conditioning, and radiation.

 City maintenance news and resources

 - American Public Works Association: This trade organization offers a wealth of resources including a magazine, links to other related organizations, and a member directory for networking and consultations.